Residential Program (Grades 9-12)

 The high school residential program provides an opportunity for students to grow socially and spiritually in a community where they care for themselves and each other.
 In addition to benefiting students who participate in the residence program, the program enriches the entire school with an international perspective.

 The five-day program allows students to go home on weekends whereas the seven-day program is for those from more distant locations.
-International students who want to attend the Hershey Campus can stay in private homes with host families.
+International students may also stay in private homes with host families.

 Equipped with two on-campus dormitories, Graybill Hall and the new Millstream Hall (opened in February 2015), the boarding program offers a great opportunity for students to prepare for the increased independence and responsibility of college life, and to share their own unique background and experiences.